microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### EC2 **user data**

-Script launched at the first start of instance
+User defined script that is launched at the first start of instance.

-### instance metadata
+### Instance metadata

 Are the defined parameters and attributes specified in instance configuration.
+It is the data used to configure or manage the running instance. for example, host name, events, and security groups.
 ### EC2 instance connect

 Browser based ssh connection.